Event date

 In the theater, he has arranged and orchestrated famous musicals (My Fair Lady, Funny Girl) and composed over eighty stage works, including six original musicals.
 He also composes concert pieces – three symphonies, Sinfonietta, Concerto for Orchestra, Golden Age Rhapsody, and the ballet Kytice.
 He collaborates with leading Czech and foreign orchestras (Czech National Symphony Orchestra, Prague Symphony Orchestra, Slovak Radio Symphony Orchestra, Janáček Philharmonic Orchestra, Yamagata Symphony Orchestra) and artists such as Radek Baborák, Adam Plachetka, and Pavel Šporcl.
 He has twice won the Thalia Award for his work in radio and combines music with acting and literature.

-Castle Riding Hall
+Summer Riding Hall